The Greyhound -

 Recall can also be an issue, however this can all be rectified with good training techniques and lots of patience.

-Cat and small animal introductions can also be successful with your greyhound (even ex-racers), however be sure to get the help of an experienced behaviourist.
+Cat and small animal introductions can also be successful with your greyhound (even ex-racers), however be sure to get the help of an experienced behaviourist for this one!

 Why do Greyhounds Lean?